FreeAndFair/ColoradoRLA/docs/26_export_manual.md

 ### m_selected_contest_audit_details_by_cvr

- For each contest under audit, and for each cast vote record that contains the given contest and has been presented to the Audit Board for verification, the RLA system's record of the Audit Board's review of the physical ballot for that contest.
+ This file contains, for each contest under audit, and for each cast vote record that contains the given contest and has been presented to the
+  Audit Board for verification,
+  the RLA system's record of the Audit Board's review of the physical ballot for that contest.